Sustainability

 Blue Patch Membership

-- Suppliers are as local as possible to keep transportation distances to a minimum. e.g. the hemp seed oil used to seal bowls and plates is produced just across the Thames in Oxfordshire.
+- Suppliers are as local as possible to keep transportation to a minimum. e.g. the hemp seed oil used to seal bowls and plates is produced just across the Thames in Oxfordshire.

 - The Love Heartwood website is hosted on a green server that runs on renewable wind power.